Advanced Terraform¶

 openstack flavor list

-This creates an ubuntu 20 server with nginx, r and shiny server installed and configure the nginx server for SSL (using certbot) and reverse proxies back shiny to port 443 (https).
+This creates an ubuntu 22 server with NGINX, R and Shiny server installed and configure the NGINX server for SSL (using certbot) and reverse proxies back Shiny to port 443 (https).

-You can specify which version of shiny you want by editing shiny_version in ansible/main.yml
+You can specify which version of Shiny you want by editing shiny_version in ansible/main.yml once you have checked out the code above.

 If you would like to change your flavor, see above.